mbatacan/about-me/README.md

 3. Create a .env file with pinecone, huggingface, and openai api keys.
 4. in data folder, upload a text file called about_me.txt for bot to read.

 5. **Note**: Still testing application.
-Currently in the notebooks directory to run app after adding needed keys and docs, run:
+Currently in the app directory to run app after adding needed keys and docs, run:

 ```bash
 cd app